 1967: Bobbie Gentry’s first single, “Ode to Billie Joe,” was released.
 By the end of August, the song reached #1 on the Billboard Hot 100, and peaked at #17 on the country chart in October.
 In addition to being a big international seller, the single resulted in three Grammy awards out of eight nominations, including Best Female Vocal Pop Performance and Best New Artist.

 1967: Memphis instrumental soul band The Bar-Kays released their debut studio album, Soul Finger.
-After signing with Stax Records, the group had been tutored by members of Booker T. & the M.G.’s and Otis Redding selected them to be his backing band later that summer.
+After signing with Stax Records, the group was tutored by members of Booker T. & the M.G.’s and Otis Redding selected them to be his backing band later that summer.

-1967: Epic Records released Little Games, the fourth American LP by the Yardbirds.
-It was the band’s first album recorded after becoming a quartet with Jimmy Page as the sole guitarist and Chris Dreja switching to bass.
+1967: Epic Records released Little Games, the fourth American album by the Yardbirds.
+It was the band’s first LP recorded after becoming a quartet with Jimmy Page as the sole guitarist and Chris Dreja switching to bass.
 It was also the only Yardbirds album produced by Mickie Most.

 1968: Eric Clapton announced that Cream was breaking up.
 The trio stayed together throughout most of the rest of the year, playing a farewell tour that culminated in a final gig at the Royal Albert Hall in London in November.
 They also recorded three songs for their last album, Goodbye, which was released in 1969 and was filled out with a handful of live cuts from the farewell tour.

 1969: Tim Buckley released his third studio album, Happy Sad.
 Produced by former Lovin’ Spoonful members Zal Yanovsky and his replacement Jerry Yester, the album marked the beginning of Buckley’s experimental period and saw him incorporate jazz elements into his music.

 1972: Pink Floyd released “Free Four” from their seventh studio album, Obscured by Clouds.